AVSystem/scala-commons/docs/GenCodec.md

 To be precise, `materialize` and `materializeRecursively` macros work for:
 * case classes, provided that all field types are serializable
-* case class like types, i.e. whose companion object contains a pair of matching `apply`/`unapply` methods defined like in case class companion, provided that all field types are serializable
+* case class like types, i.e. classes or traits whose companion object contains a pair of matching `apply`/`unapply` methods defined like in case class companion, provided that all field types are serializable
 * singleton types, e.g. types of `object`s or `this.type`
-* sealed traits or abstract classes, provided that every non-abstract subtype either has its own `GenCodec` or it can be automatically generated
+* sealed traits or abstract classes, provided that every non-abstract subtype is serializable or `GenCodec` can also be automatically materialized for them

-#### Recursive types and GADTs
+#### Recursive types, generic types and GADTs (generalized algebraic data types)

 `materialize` and `materializeRecursively` support recursive and generic types, e.g.